 5. Add a "Do not sell my information" link on your homepage

-The CCPA requires that companies allow consumers to opt-out of the sale of their personal data.
-This means companies under the CCPA must provide a clear and conspicuous "Do not sell my personal information" link on their homepage.
+The CPRA requires that companies allow consumers to opt-out of the sale of their personal data.
+This means companies under the CPRA must provide a clear and conspicuous "Do not sell or share my personal information" link on their homepage.
 Most companies choose to put this link in the footer menu.

 We should note too that, under the CPRA, the law was expanded to include data sharing—meaning that if consumer data changes hands for the purpose of targeted advertising, even if no money is exchanged, the consumer must be given the option to say no.

 In practical terms, this means that once the CPRA goes into affect on Jan 1, 2023, these links must be updated to reflect opt-out of data sharing.

 6. Obtain consent from minors age 13 to 16